pure-data/externals-howto/README.rst

     int sys_getblksize(void);

-Returns the system top level dsp block size.
+Returns the system's top level dsp block size.

 *Note*: this isn't necessarily the same as the length of the signal vector that a signal object is expected to execute on.
 A switch~